Ebola-hit countries seek help to repair their economies

 "This can only be achieved with your support," she told the conference, which brought together 600 delegates from around the world.

-"There is no doubt this will require significant resources, perhaps even a Marshall plan," she said, referring to the large U.S. aid programme to rebuild Europe after World War Two.
+"There is no doubt this will require significant resources, perhaps even a Marshall plan," she said, referring to the large U.S. aid program to rebuild Europe after World War Two.

 The three African nations aim to draw up a regional recovery plan to present at the April meetings of the International Monetary Fund and the World Bank, Johnson-Sirleaf said.